sanghaya/maps/README.md

 -Design details specific to your code, including how you fit each of the prior project’s codebases together

--Any runtime/space optimizations you made beyond the minimum requirements
 - How to run your tests

 For TA tests, ./tests/cs32-test ./tests/ta/*.test
 For student tests, ./tests/cs32-test ./tests/student/*.test
 Rest are standard JUnit tests that can be run with mvn package.

+Inside our traffic server code, we request to traffic server every ONESECOND and we do this by using the thread.sleep command on a separate thread. therefore when running system tests it may take an additional second after fully outputting the results because we safely terminate this separately running thread

 - Any tests you wrote and tried by hand
 - How to build/run your program from the command line
 0) Traffic Server
 run on port 8080. our database is maps.sqlite3 (locally we had it on ./data/maps/maps.sqlite3)

-Inside our traffic server code, we request to traffic server every ONESECOND and we do this by using the thread.sleep command on a separate thread. therefore when running system tests it may take an additional second after fully outputting the results because we safely terminate this separately running thread

 1) terminal
 ./run, then set database (ex: map data/maps/maps.sqlite3), then run 5 commands